-The fourth characteristic, trialability, is relatively constrained by regulations and policy on a national level that also have a direct effect on a meso and micro level.
+The fourth characteristic, trialability, is relatively constrained by regulations and policy on a national level that also have a direct effect on a meso- and micro level.
 The constraining effects of those regulations negatively outweigh the stimulating regulations implemented regionally and locally.
 This does not mean the stimulating regulations do not have any effect, however still too little.
 The cooperation from the macro level also constrains the trialability as the central government does not adequately provides space for experimenting, hence innovation development due its focus on fossil fuels and ineffective regulations as balancing.
 The local and regional authorities do subsidize SSC's experimental phase, where it still is as discussed earlier.
-However, the result for the trialability for SCC based on the latter is negative as little experimental freedom and support exists regards SSC.
+However, the result for the trialability regards SCC is negative as there is little experimental freedom and support for its development.